micro/micro/README.md

 are discovered dynamically.

 - **Web Dashboard:** The web dashboard allows you to explore your services, describe their endpoints, the request and response formats and even query them directly.
-The dashboard is also includes a built in CLI like experience for developers who want to drop into the terminal on the fly.
+The dashboard also includes a built in CLI like experience for developers who want to drop into the terminal on the fly.

 ## Getting Started